-The undersigned, revoking any proxy heretofore given in connection with the Annual General Meeting described below, hereby appoints J. Michael Talbert, Robert L. Long and Eric B. Brown, and each of them, proxies, with full powers of substitution, to represent the undersigned at the Annual General Meeting of Transocean Sedco Forex Inc. to be held on Friday, May 11, 2001 at 9:00 a.m., at the Royal Pavillion Hotel, St. James, Barbados and at any adjournment thereof, and to vote all ordinary shares that the undersigned would be entitled to vote if personally present as follows:
+The undersigned, revoking any proxy heretofore given in connection with the Annual General Meeting described below, hereby appoints J. Michael Talbert, Robert L. Long and Eric B. Brown, and each of them, proxies, with full powers of substitution, to represent the undersigned at the Annual General Meeting of Transocean Sedco Forex Inc. to be held on Thursday, May 9, 2002 at 9:00 a.m., at the Royal Pavilion Hotel, St. James, Barbados and at any adjournment thereof, and to vote all ordinary shares that the undersigned would be entitled to vote if personally present, as stated on the reverse side of this card.

 The shares represented by this proxy will be voted as directed herein.
-IF THIS PROXY IS DULY EXECUTED AND RETURNED, AND NO VOTING DIRECTIONS ARE GIVEN HEREIN, SUCH SHARES WILL BE VOTED "FOR" ALL NOMINEES LISTED IN ITEM 1.
-The undersigned hereby acknowledges receipt of notice of, and the proxy statement for, the aforesaid Annual General Meeting.
+IF THIS PROXY IS DULY EXECUTED AND RETURNED, AND NO VOTING DIRECTIONS ARE GIVEN HEREIN, SUCH SHARES WILL BE VOTED "FOR" ALL NOMINEES LISTED IN ITEM 1, "FOR" THE PROPOSAL TO APPROVE THE APPOINTMENT OF ERNST & YOUNG LLP AND "FOR" THE PROPOSAL TO CHANGE THE NAME OF TRANSOCEAN SEDCO FOREX INC. TO "TRANSOCEAN INC." The undersigned hereby acknowledges receipt of notice of, and the proxy statement for, the aforesaid Annual General Meeting.

-(Continued and to be signed and dated on the reverse side)

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR ALL NOMINEES."

-Item 1.
-Election of Directors

-Nominees for the Board of Directors: Richard D. Kinder, Martin B. McNamara and Alain Roger

-[] FOR all nominees li isted [] WITHHOLD AUTHORITY to vote for all nominees listed [] FOR all nominees li nominee(s): isted, except vote withheld for the following

-Item 2.
+(Continued and to be signed and dated on the reverse side) THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR ALL NOMINEES." tem 1.
+Election of Directors Nominees for the Board of Directors: Ronald L. Kuehn, Jr., Paul B Loyd, Jr., Roberto Monti and Ian C. Strachan [ ] FOR all nominees listed [ ] WITHHOLD AUTHORITY to vote for all nominees listed [ ] FOR all nominees listed, except vote withheld for the following nominee(s): tem 2.
+Approval of the appointment of Ernst & Young LLP to serve as independent auditors. [] FOR [] AGAINST [] ABSTAIN tem 3.
+Change of name of Transocean Sedco Forex Inc. by special resolution to "Transocean Inc." [] FOR [] AGAINST [] ABSTAIN TEM 4.
 IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.

-Change of Address and/or Comments Mark Here []
+Change of Address and/or Comments Mark Here [ ]

 Date

+S ignature е

+٥. ignature ₹